bioinformatics-ua/imageclef-toolkit/caption/imageclef-aae/README.md

 - Flipped-Adversarial Autoencoder (FAAE)
 - Adversarial Autoencoder (AAE)
-- A plain Generative Adversarial Network (GAN)
+- A plain Generative Adversarial Network (GAN), no encoder

 ## Requirements

 - Python 3.6
-- TensorFlow 1.7 or greater (tested up to 1.8)
+- TensorFlow 1.7 or greater (tested up to 1.9)
 - `h5py` for saving the extracted features

 ## Usage